Desert-Defi/set-protocol-v2-subgraph/README.md

 #### **Step 4:** Create and deploy the subgraph
 ---

-The following command will install node dependencies into a named Docker volume, build the subgraph mappings, create the subgraph, then deploy it to the target graph node and IPFS databse.
-Not that consecutive runs of this command will use the existing named volume for the node_modules unless it is manually removed.
+The following command will install node dependencies into a named Docker volume, build the subgraph mappings, create the subgraph, then deploy it to the target graph node and IPFS database.
+Not that consecutive runs of this command will use the existing named volume for the `node_modules` unless it is manually removed.

 ```sh
 task deploy-local